Learning Causally Disentangled Representations via the Principle of Independent Causal Mechanisms: Introduction

 Disentangled representation learning aims to learn meaningful and compact representations that capture semantic aspects of data by structurally disentangling the factors of variation \cite{bengio2014representation}.
 Such representations have been shown to offer useful properties such as better interpretability, robustness to distribution shifts, efficient out-of-distribution sampling, and fairness \cite{pmlr-v97-locatello19a}.
 However, disentangled representation learning typically assumes that the underlying factors are independent, which is unrealistic in practice.
 The factors generating the data can contain correlations or even causal relationships that are disregarded when factors are assumed to be independent.
 Further, a generative model learning from an independent prior assumes that all combinations of the latent factors are equally likely to appear in the training data.
 Thus, disentangling the factors would yield a sub-optimal likelihood since the assumed support could be well outside the support of the training data.

 Recently, there has been a growing interest in bridging causality \cite{Pearl09} and representation learning \cite{bengio2014representation}.
-The goal of causal representation learning is to map unstructured low-level data to high-level abstract causal variables of interest \cite{scholkopf_toward_2021}.
+The goal of causal representation learning (CRL) is to map unstructured low-level data to high-level abstract causal variables of interest \cite{scholkopf_toward_2021}.
 The key assumption is that high-dimensional observations are generated from a set of underlying low-dimensional \textit{causally related} factors of variation.
-Causal representations also adhere to the principle of independent causal mechanisms (ICM) \cite{pmlr-v80-parascandolo18a}, which states that the mechanisms that generate each causal variable are independent such that a change in one mechanism does not affect another \cite{scholkopf_stat, 10.5555/3202377}.
-Learning a generative model that captures the causal structure among latent factors can be crucial for reasoning about the world under interventions.
+Causal representations have been shown to be useful for tasks involving reasoning and planning.
+Causal representations also adhere to the principle of independent causal mechanisms (ICM) \cite{pmlr-v80-parascandolo18a}, which states that the mechanisms that generate each causal variable are independent such that a change in one mechanism does not affect another \cite{scholkopf_stat,10.5555/3202377}.
+Learning a generative model that captures the causal structure among latent factors can be crucial for reasoning about the world under manipulation.
 For example, a pendulum, light source, and shadow, as seen in Figure \ref{fig:motivation_ex}, may be causally related but are separate entities in the world that can be independently manipulated.
-For instance, manipulating the pendulum's angle will affect the shadow's position and length.
-These hypothetical scenarios could be counterfactually generated from a causal generative model.
+Particularly, manipulating the pendulum's angle will affect the shadow's position and length.
+These hypothetical scenarios could be counterfactually generated from a causal model.